The City of Santa Maria defers occupancy tax to support local hotels during COVID-19 - KEYT | KCOY

 The Santa Maria Raddison has gone from 70% occupancy to 30% and is quickly approaching only 20% occupancy since the coronavirus hit.

-“It's weird you enter the hotel and it is like a ghost town, it's nothing..,” said Jean-Luc Garon - Raddison GM
+“It's weird you enter the hotel and it is like a ghost town, it's nothing,” said Jean-Luc Garon, the Radisson General Manager.

-“This was the hardest thing I've ever had to do,” said Jean-Luc Garon - Raddison GM
+“This was the hardest thing I've ever had to do,” said Garon.

 To drum up business they, as well as other hotels in the area are offering day deals to remote workers who may want a private space to work.